Communicating for change

 New Rules: New Game – Communications tactics for climate change

-The New Rules: New Game isn’t a simple, ‘one size fits all’ blueprint, and some of the tips might even, at first sight, seem inconsistent.
-But taken together, they provide a practical guide for action.
-These short rules are communications techniques which pull together the most effective strategies for changing people’s behaviour.
-They are based on a huge body of international psychological, sociological and marketing studies, gathered and analysed by Futerra – a UK-based communications agency with some very interesting and stimulating communications publications.
+The New Rules: New Game isn’t a simple, ‘one size fits all’ blueprint.
+While some tips might seem inconsistent at first glance, they collectively provide a practical guide for action.
+These short rules are communication techniques that combine the most effective strategies for changing people’s behavior.
+They are based on a comprehensive body of international psychological, sociological, and marketing studies, gathered and analyzed by Futerra – a UK-based communications agency known for its useful communications publications.

 Innovative climate change communication – Team Minus 6 percent